Osmanbell/lza-oracle/docs/wiki/localNVA.md

 - SSH into the VM.
 - Edit the sysctl configuration to enable IP forwarding:
-  - sudo nano /etc/sysctl.conf
+  - `sudo nano /etc/sysctl.conf`
   - Add or uncomment the line:
-    - net.ipv4.ip_forward = 1
+    - `net.ipv4.ip_forward = 1`
 - Apply the changes
 - Run the following command to reset the network status to forward network traffic without a reboot:
-  - sudo sysctl -p
+  - `sudo sysctl -p`
+- Configure `iptables` to accept established and related connections and to forward traffic:
+  - `sudo iptables -A INPUT -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT`
+  - `sudo iptables -A FORWARD -j ACCEPT`
 - Ensure that the local firewall on the NVA is not enabled or set to block traffic.

 ## 4. Configure Route Tables